x4dqn/OpenARMap/README.md

 # OpenARMap

 **OpenARMap** is a community-driven initiative to build open, GPS-anchored 3D map infrastructure for spatial computing.
-Our long-term goal is to enable anyone with a smartphone to help create, maintain, and govern high-fidelity digital twins of the physical world—parks, streets, buildings, and public spaces—without relying on closed platforms or proprietary systems.
+Our goal is to enable anyone with a smartphone to capture, share, and reuse high-fidelity scans of the physical world—streets, parks, buildings, and public spaces—without relying on closed platforms or proprietary ecosystems.

+Every scan becomes part of a living digital twin: anchored with transparent metadata (.splatjson), freely exportable, and interoperable with tools like Unity, WebXR, and Cesium.
+From education and research to public art and civic planning, OpenARMap is designed to support open participation, long-term accessibility, and real-world utility.

+We believe spatial computing should be public infrastructure.
+OpenARMap is how we build it—together.

 This repository contains the **first component** of that system: an Android application for capturing high-quality spatial data.
 The app records image sequences, camera poses (via ARCore), GPS coordinates, and IMU sensor data.
 This forms the foundation for downstream processing into 3D reconstructions and Earth-anchored localization.

+While the current focus is on mobile capture, this repository will eventually house the full OpenARMap codebase, including reconstruction tools, metadata generation, cloud pipelines, and web-based visualization.
+We're releasing this early to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.

-We’re releasing this early-stage tool to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.
+We’re releasing this early-stage mobile app to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.

 ## Platform Roadmap